SoftHu/tos_avg/En/NiNi.md

 It means a lot that you're there for me.]
 Start -->1734733236163709[<b>Speaker 👉 Nini:</b>

-I don't like heavy rain,
+I hate rain,
-it makes me all wet.]
+I always get soaked through.]
 Start -->1734733242721406[<b>Speaker 👉 Player:</b>

 A casual chat with you every day